marsian83/marsian83/README.md

 ## 🏆 Achievements

+- **Tron Grand Hackathon S7** - JustInsure won the 3rd prize of the Defi track
 - **Fraxtal Hackathon 2024** - Build on Fractal - PumpFaxt won the third prize of the Mainnet Track
 - **EduChain Hackathon** - Semester 1 2024 - Echo won the 8th prize and recieved an early offer letter for Open Campus Incubator Programn - I among 4500+ participants and 500+ projects.
 - **Lambda Hack Week** - Maci Keychain won the second prize overall from Lamda Week, 2nd prize from Node101, Design a Tool/Product for User Key Management from Dora Factory.